-Welcome to the Santa Barbara Alternatives to Violence Project!
+Welcome to the Santa Barbara Alternatives to Violence Project.

 The Santa Barbara Alternatives to Violence Project (SBAVP) is a multi-cultural volunteer organization that is dedicated to reducing interpersonal violence in our society.

-conflict management skills that can enable individuals to build successful interpersonal interactions, gain insights into themselves and find new and positive approaches to their lives.
-These experiential workshops empower individuals to liberate themselves from the burden of violence.
+To Reduce interpersonal violence in our society, SBAVP offers workshops in conflict management skills that can enable individuals to build successful interpersonal interactions, gain insights into themselves and find new and positive approaches to their lives.
+These experimental workshops empower individuals to liberate themselves from the burden of violence.

 The fundamental belief of AVP is that there is a power for peace and good in everyone, and that this power has the ability to transform violence.
 AVP builds on a spiritual base of caring for self and others working both in prisons and in the community.

-an experiential workshop: laughter-filled, interactive, thoughtful experience.
+- An experimental workshop: laughter-filled, interactive, thoughtful experience.
 Participants look at their lives and their relationships with others through a series of tested, structured exercises.

-a community program offering a chance to discover fresh approaches for community groups, social service agencies, youth organizations, sharing resources with one another
+- A community program offering a chance to discover fresh approaches for community groups, social service agencies, youth organizations, sharing resources with one another.

-We invite you to learn about Santa Barbara AVP, take a workshop, and even become a volunteer facilitator!
+We invite you to learn about Santa Barbara AVP, take a workshop, and even become a volunteer facilitator.